cosmos/governance/README.md

 # Cosmos Parameters Wiki
 This Cosmos Hub educational wiki aims to outline the Hub's parameters, describe their functions, and describe the potential implications of modifying each parameter. **This wiki is in active development, so please do not rely upon this information yet.** [Discuss its development here](https://forum.cosmos.network/t/gwg-cosmos-hub-parameters-wiki/3170).
+If you are technically inclined, this is the full [list of modules](https://github.com/cosmos/cosmos-sdk/tree/master/x) in the Cosmos SDK.

 There are currently 8 modules active in the Cosmos Hub with parameters that may be altered via governance proposal.